Sockeye vs King Salmon: A Complete Comparison

 • $29.99 per pound

-Sockeye vs King Salmon: Which One Has More Mercury?
+Sockeye vs King Salmon: Mercury Levels

 The Environmental Protection Agency and the Food and Drug Administration have issued warnings regarding mercury levels in fish.
-They also provide recommendations about how often people should consume them per week 12.
+They also provide recommendations about how often people should consume them per week 9.

 The FDA established a list of fish that are best choices, good choices and ones to avoid based on their mercury levels.
-Therefore does sockeye or king salmon have more mercury?

 Sockeye and king salmon have similar levels of mercury.
 Both fish are listed on the FDA’s best choices of fish to consume regarding their mercury levels.
 They recommend consuming them no more than two to three servings a week.